 The EA certificate applies architecture principles related to the orderly arrangement of parts to analyze the components, structure and connectivity of business, data, application, technology and security architecture, and identify their relationships to each other and to the strategy of the organization.
 The primary purpose of describing the architecture of an enterprise is to improve the effectiveness, efficiency, and agility of the organization.

 Information Sciences and Technology

 The IST certificate explores how to strengthen the power of information and technology, and use it to increase human potential.
 This includes focusing on creating innovative systems and technological solutions that benefit businesses, organizations, and individuals, and understanding the role of technology in how we live our lives.

 National Security Agency

-The NSA certificate recognizes students who have completed the courses representing the required knowledge units as specified by the National Security Agency and the Department of Homeland Security for Professionals in Information Assurance and Cyber-Defense as part of Penn State’s designation as a Center of Academic Excellence.
+The NSA certificate recognizes students who have completed the courses representing the required knowledge units as specified by the National Security Agency and the Department of Homeland Security for Professionals as part of Penn State’s designation as a National Center of Academic Excellence in Cyber Defense.

 Security and Risk Analysis